+Now's the time to take advantage of this special savings deal.
 Plus, there's more that comes with it…

 As Jason was taping the videos he created for the Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle, he discovered there were a few topics that required some extra lengthy reporting…too much to record on video.
 So those have been assembled in a series of special reports—delivered electronically to get them into your hands as quickly as possible.

 This is the kind of information you'll definitely want at hand as you prepare for your move to Costa Rica.

 Special Report #1: Costa Rica Scouting Trip itineraries and Travel Guide.
 If you've got one week, two weeks, a month or more to spend in Costa Rica, you'll want this guide.
 Jason and his Costa Rica team have planned all the details for you…from how to travel around to where to stay—hotels, short-term rentals and much more.
 You'll also discover where to play…dine…and more…even the popular hangouts where you can meet expats who may some day be your neighbors.
 Live links to websites and contact information is all there for your easy access.

 Special Report #2: How They Did It: Meet Happy Costa Rica Expats.
 Speaking of expats, sometimes it just takes a little motivation.
 That's exactly what you'll get in this special report.
 You'll meet expats in ten different areas of Costa Rica, all living their dream lives in the tropical sun.
 They explain exactly how they did it (and how you can, too) and they share personal details you couldn't get unless you quizzed them yourself… Find out what they do for healthcare, how much they spend on a daily and monthly basis, what they do in their free time, and much, much more.